jmgilman/ChocolateyPackageCreator/examples/README.md

 module to dynamically create Chocolatey packages.

 * `chrome-enterprise`: Packages 64-bit Google Chrome browser
-* `eps`: Packages the Powershell EPS module as a Chocolatey extension.
+* `eps.extension`: Packages the Powershell EPS module as a Chocolatey extension.
 This is used as a dependency in the `sql-express-adv` package.
 * `sql-express-adv`: Packages Microsoft SQL Server 2019 (advanced)